simrit1/Modulo-Visualizer/README.md

 [[Back to contents]](https://github.com/WilliamAmbrozic/Multiplication-Visualizer#contents)

-This program lets the user view an animation from a given start factor.
+Animation.py - this program lets the user view an animation from a given start factor.

 ## Animation Demo Video